BenMckeown28/csy1018-assign1/README.md

 #Work Log

 ## 13th November
-Today I started the assignment and began to do the initial commit through Gitbash, for today all I have done is set up all the files within the repository.
+I did the initial commit through Gitbash, for today all I have done is set up all the files within the repository.

 ## 21st November

 Began starting to set up the navigation menu so that it has the content of the links between the different pages, also I created the logo and included it within the design of the navbar.

 ##22nd November
 I then began starting to develop the menu being responsive, for now as the user drags the navigation bar smaller in the horizontal direction, the text within the navbar will get smaller.
- I also replaced the house Icon so that it was simpler to recognise.
+ I replaced the house Icon so that it was simpler to recognise.
 I also added content to the index page of the website
 ##23rd November
  I started to create the content for the footer of the website, this included the social links/icons and the copyright statement to say that it was developed by me also I coded the background of the footer as well to match the rest of the colour scheme within the website.